TCE-Innovation/Subcontractor-Automation/docs/threeForms/subcontractorForm.md

 ![Subcontractor Form Wizard]({{ site.baseurl }}/assets/images/subcontractorForm/wizard.png)

-Submitting the form will trigger the [Process Subcontractor Form and Send PDFs Power Automate flow]({{ site.baseurl }}/docs/techSpecs/Power%20Automate%20Flows/processSubcontractorFormAndSendPDFs.md) that will generate the PDFs to be reviewed and submitted to the MTA.
+Submitting the form will trigger the [Process Subcontractor Form and Send PDFs Power Automate Flow]({{ site.baseurl }}/docs/techSpecs/Power%20Automate%20Flows/processSubcontractorFormAndSendPDFs) that will generate the PDFs to be reviewed and submitted to the MTA.

 [Back to top](#top)